-1 amount of the assessment or reassessment.
+57 1 amount of the assessment or reassessment.
 The notice of assessment or 2 reassessment: 3 (1) is subject to appeal by the taxpayer under section 31.7 of this 4 chapter; and 5 (2) must include a statement of the taxpayer's rights under section 6 31.7 of this chapter.
 7 (h) The department shall forward a bill for services provided under 8 a contract described in subsection (f) to the auditor of the county in 9 which the state conducted reassessment occurs.
 The county shall pay 10 the bill under the procedures prescribed by subsection (i).
-11 (i) A county subject to an order issued under this section shall pay 12 the cost of a contract described in subsection (f), without appropriation, 13 from the county property reassessment fund.
-A contractor may 14 periodically submit bills for partial payment of work performed under 15 the contract.
-Notwithstanding any other law, a contractor is entitled to 16 payment under this subsection for work performed under a contract if 17 the contractor: 18 (1) submits to the department a fully itemized, certified bill in the 19 form required by IC 5-11-10-1 for the costs of the work performed 20 under the contract; 21 (2) obtains from the department: 22 (A) approval of the form and amount of the bill; and 23 (B) a certification that the billed goods and services have been 24 received and comply with the contract; and 25 (3) files with the county auditor: 26 (A) a duplicate copy of the bill submitted to the department; 27 (B) proof of the department's approval of the form and amount 28 of the bill; and 29 (C) the department's certification that the billed goods and 30 services have been received and comply with the contract.
-31 The department's approval and certification of a bill under subdivision 32 (2) shall be treated as conclusively resolving the merits of a contractor's 33 claim.
-Upon receipt of the documentation described in subdivision (3), 34 the county auditor shall immediately certify that the bill is true and 35 correct without further audit and submit the claim to the county 36 executive.
-The county executive shall allow the claim, in full, as 37 approved by the department, without further examination of the merits 38 of the claim in a regular or special session that is held not less than 39 three (3) days and not more than seven (7) days after the date the claim 40 is certified by the county fiscal officer if the procedures in IC 5-11-10-2 41 are used to approve the claim or the date the claim is placed on the 42 claim docket under IC 36-2-6-4 if the procedures in IC 36-2-6-4 are
+11 (i) A county subject to an order issued under this section shall pay 12 the cost of a contract described in subsection (f), without appropriation,

+- the cost of a contract described in subsection (f), without appropriation, from the county property reassessment fund.
+A contractor may periodically submit bills for partial payment of work performed under the contract.
+Notwithstanding any other law, a contractor is entitled to payment under this subsection for work performed under a contract if the contractor: - (1) submits to the department a fully itemized, certified bill in the form required by IC 5-11-10-1 for the costs of the work performed under the contract: - (2) obtains from the department: - (A) approval of the form and amount of the bill; and - (B) a certification that the billed goods and services have been received and comply with the contract; and - (3) files with the county auditor: - (A) a duplicate copy of the bill submitted to the department; - (B) proof of the department's approval of the form and amount of the bill; and - (C) the department's certification that the billed goods and services have been received and comply with the contract.

+The department's approval and certification of a bill under subdivision (2) shall be treated as conclusively resolving the merits of a contractor's claim.
+Upon receipt of the documentation described in subdivision (3), the county auditor shall immediately certify that the bill is true and correct without further audit and submit the claim to the county executive.
+The county executive shall allow the claim, in full, as approved by the department, without further examination of the merits of the claim in a regular or special session that is held not less than three (3) days and not more than seven (7) days after the date the claim is certified by the county fiscal officer if the procedures in IC 5-11-10-2 are used to approve the claim or the date the claim is placed on the claim docket under IC 36-2-6-4 if the procedures in IC 36-2-6-4 are